New bounds for the Moser-Tardos distribution: The Permutation LLL

-The proof strategy, as in \cite{prev-lll}, will be based on generating a witness tree that ``explains'' the history behind why $A$ came to be true.
+Our proof strategy, as in \cite{prev-lll}, is based on generating a succinct witness tree that ``explains'' the history behind why $A$ came to be true.
 Suppose that we run the Swapping Algorithm to run time $T$, resampling events $B_1, \dots, B_T$.
-If $A$ is true at time $T$, we construct a witness tree $\hat \tau^{T,A}$ using the following procedure.
+If $A$ is true at time $T$, we construct a witness tree $\hat \tau^{T,A}$ using the procedure given as Algorithm~\ref{gen-tau-alg}:

-We say that a rooted tree whose nodes are labels by events, and whose root node has label $A$, is a \emph{tree-structure rooted in $A$}.
-We say that such a tree-structure $\tau$ \emph{appears} if $A$ is true at some time $T$ and $\hat \tau^{T,A} = \tau$.
-Our result will follow from the key technical lemma: \begin{lemma}[Witness Tree Lemma] A tree-structure $\tau$ appears with probability at most $w(\tau)$. \end{lemma}
+We say that a rooted tree whose node has label $A$ and whose non-root nodes are labeled by events in $\mathcal B$, is a \emph{tree-structure rooted in $A$}.
+We say that $\tau$ \emph{appears} if $A$ is true at some time $T$ and $\hat \tau^{T,A} = \tau$.
+Our result will follow from the key technical lemma: \begin{lemma}[Witness Tree Lemma] For any given tree-structure $\tau$, the probability that $\tau$ appears is at most $w(\tau)$. \end{lemma}

 Let us first discuss a simple example which gives the intuition behind Lemma~\ref{fwitness-tree-lemma}.
 Suppose that event $A \equiv \pi(1) = 1$ becomes true during the Swapping Algorithm, and two other bad-events were first resampled, $B_1 \equiv \pi(1) = 2, B_2 \equiv \pi(2) = 1$.
 We want to build a witness tree for $A$.